sweeperio/chef-dev/README.md

 * Sets the default shell for vagrant user (see attributes)
 * Installs memcached
 * Installs redis
+* Installs the Heroku toolbelt
 * Installs postgresql 9.3 (if the postgresql recipe is included)
-* Installs the Heroku toolbelt
+* Installs latest stable release of rust (if the rustlang recipe is included)

 [hub]: https://github.com/github/hub